VMatrix1900/draft-quic-structured-connection-id/draft-shi-quic-structured-connection-id.md

 This document uses terms in the {{?I-D.ietf-quic-load-balancers}}:

 - "client" and "server" refer to the QUIC endpoint.
 - Intermediary refers to a network element that forwards QUIC packets and does not possess the QUIC connection keys.
-Such an intermediary can be QUIC proxy defined in the MASQUE working group, wireless node described in the {{?I-D.draft-kwbdgrr-tsvwg-net-collab-rqmts}}, and relay defined in the Media over QUIC working group.
+Such an intermediary can be QUIC proxy defined in the MASQUE working group, wireless node described in the {{?I-D.kwbdgrr-tsvwg-net-collab-rqmts}}, and relay defined in the Media over QUIC working group.
 - CID: Connection ID in the QUIC header.
 - Configuration agent: An entity that distributes the encryption parameter and the template of the metadata field.